-Students at Downing are admitted solely on our assessment of their academic potential.
+Students at Downing are admitted on our assessment of their academic potential to do well in the course they wish to study.
 We are happy to discuss with you the sort of support that you may require at any time.

-Get in touch with us at an early stage to discuss the help you need and to look at the facilities we can offer.
+It is, however, sensible to get in touch with us at an early stage to discuss the help you need and to consider the facilities that we can offer.

-We have six adapted en-suite rooms, three usually reserved for graduate students.
-In addition we have adapted rooms for students with hearing impairments and hearing loops in the Library, Porters’ Lodge, administration offices and all large halls and theatres.
+We have seven en-suite rooms adapted for students with disabilities.
+Five rooms are suitable for wheelchair users, and two rooms have been adapted for students with hearing impairments.
+In addition the majority of our rooms can be adapted for students with hearing impairments and we have hearing loops installed in the Library, Porters’ Lodge, administration offices and all large halls and theatres.
 Clear Braille signage is widespread throughout the College.
-Wheelchair users should be aware that Downing's Main Court has gravel paths.

 The following links may prove useful:

 The University’s Disability Resource Centre can provide excellent support and advice and we would encourage you to contact them before you send in your formal application.
 Specialist advice on dyslexia is also available from the Disability Resource Centre.

 A guide to access facilities around the University.

 The University has created maps of three of the largest sites showing access facilties for disabled staff, students and visitors.

 Skill promotes equality in education, training and employment for disabled people.